huggingface/text-embeddings-inference/docs/source/en/cli_arguments.md

           [env: API_KEY=]

       --json-output
-          Outputs the logs in JSON format (useful for telemetry)
+          Outputs the logs in JSON format (useful for telemetry).
+With an OTLP endpoint set, each log line also includes the trace_id and span_id of its span

           [env: JSON_OUTPUT=]